 The less soil tracked indoors, the less often you’ll need to clean your floor.
 Keep it out of your home with doormats at each exterior door.
 Vacuum or shake them outside every few days.
 Additional mats outside the door leading from your garage will trap even more debris.

-Stick to Cleaning Routine
+15. Stick to a Cleaning Routine

 - Monday: Main Bathroom – Clean toilet, shower and sink.
 Wipe down mirrors and all surfaces.
 Wash floors.

 - Tuesday: Kitchen – Clean oven, and stovetop.
 Wipe down fridge.
 Wipe down cabinets.
 Wash floors.

 - Wednesday: Living Room – Dust all surfaces, vacuum rug and under couch cushions.